May 21, 2012 2 Comments

 We just added the German edition of Jobst classic Bicycle Wheel book.
+[Note, in 2021 the last printing of all editions sold out.
+The family has decided not to reprint.]
 How about that?
 It sort of dropped off the map, but needlessly.
 Jobst was always proud of his heritage and took annual trips to ride the great mountains of the German speaking regions: Switzerland, Austria, Germany.
 This edition lacks mention of Wheelsmith in its acknowledgments.
 But who cares?

 Our price for the Ghisallo Medallion just rose.
+[In 2021, the medallion became unavailable to us.]
 This, in spite of the Euro/dollar descent.
 New price is USD$31.50, up from $26.
 Please know that these can only be obtained from the Rector at the Ghisallo Chapel and the Church determines the appropriate price.
 We learned, for the first time, that these are silver plated, solid brass forgings.

 I was just sent a pair of hubs, two completely warped and wasted wood rims, and a set of spokes.
 They began in a shaft drive bike from 1901, now being restored by Steven Perelman.
 Thanks to the NY Times videographer, the capable Patrick Farrell, wheel restoration is now in Seattle.
 I'll need to manufacture duplicates to the spokes and nipples.
 Then we'll build them into contemporary (but period authentic) Ghisallo wood rims.
 The old rims have certainly bit the dust.